Email Marketing

 It’s a Powerful Marketing Channel

-Adding a clickable call to action button to your email signature line makes it a great marketing tool since it enables recipients to take the necessary action to discover what you want them to.
+Adding a clickable call to action button to your email signature line makes it a great marketing tool for businesses since it enables recipients to take the necessary action to discover what you want them to.

 Note how this signature has a button and an email address for the recipients to take action.